 Pumpkin spice latte meets vodka martini in this easy and delicious drink.
-With all the flavors of fall - like pumpkin pie and cozy spices - this Pumpkin Spice Martini makes a fantastic Thanksgiving cocktail.
+With all the flavors of fall - like pumpkin pie and cozy spices - this Pumpkin Spice Martini makes a fantastic fall drink or Thanksgiving cocktail.

 The perfect cocktail for Thanksgiving dinners and fall cocktail hour, this pumpkin spice martini is a little sweet, a little decadent, and sure to be one of your new favorite fall cocktails.